Scorecard prioritization

-Scorecard priority — Which scorecard takes precedence when multiple scorecards could apply to the same call or roleplay.
+Scorecard weightage controls how strongly a scorecard (and its criteria) applies to an evaluation.
+Scorecard priority controls which scorecard takes precedence when multiple scorecards could apply to the same call or roleplay.

-Used together, these settings reduce “wrong scorecard” noise, keep reporting consistent across teams with different playbooks, and improve coaching signals by ensuring scoring matches the actual scenario.
+Used together, these settings reduce "wrong scorecard" noise, keep reporting consistent across teams with different playbooks, and improve coaching signals by matching scoring to the actual scenario.

 Why use it?

-- Better coaching — Scores and feedback align with the right scenario, so reps get relevant, actionable signals.
+- Better coaching: scores and feedback align with the right scenario, so reps get relevant signals.

 |---|---|---|